tdmore-dev/tdmore/README.md

 # tdmore <img src="logo.png" align="right" alt="" width="120" />

-`tdmore` provides an easy interface to execute post-hoc bayesian estimation of individual profiles, and to find the best dose to put the patient on target.
+`tdmore` provides an easy interface for the execution of post-hoc bayesian estimation of parameter vectors of virtual individuals given a population model and for the in silico assessment of dose individualization strategies.

-The package is intended to make it easy to define your own models, and easily create a dose decision support tool for physicians.
+The package is intended to make it easy to define your own models and use them for in silico assessments and educational purposes.

 # License